kontent-ai/kontent-ai-migration-toolkit/README.md

 > you may swap environments or run it again on the production since you have previously tested it on practically
 > identical environment.

-To backup a project run:
+To backup data use:

 `csvm --action=backup --projectId=xxx`

-To restore a project run:
+To restore data use:

-`csvm --action=restore --apiKey=xxx --projectId=xxx --zipFilename=backupFile`
+`csvm --action=restore --apiKey=xxx --projectId=xxx --filename=backup.zip|data.csv`

 To get some help you can use: